-The coffee and fast food chain is owned by the same parent company as Burger King, and is another brand whose locations are looking at substantial closures.
-However, Tim Horton's is the largest quick service chain in Canada, and most of the closures are expected to take place in that market.
+The coffee and fast-food chain is owned by the same parent company as Burger King and is another brand whose locations are looking at substantial closures.
+However, Tim Hortons is the largest quick-service chain in Canada, and most of the closures are expected to take place in that market.

 In July, America's favorite coffee chain announced the closure of a whopping 800 locations by the end of the year.
 About half of the shuttering stores are located in Speedway gas stations, part of a partnership between the two brands that came to an end this year.
-But there's no reason to panic—the closing locations represent only about 8% of Dunkin's stores nationwide, so there should still be plenty of opportunities to get their coffee and donuts.
+But there's no reason to panic—the closing locations represent only about 8% of Dunkin's stores nationwide, so there should still be plenty of opportunities to get your coffee and donuts.

 McDonald's has also started pruning the number of its stores this year, announcing in July that the company would be closing 200 restaurants.
 More than half of those locations are smaller units located inside Walmart stores, which is representative of the fast-food giant's long-term plan of transitioning from malls and similar retail areas to the currently more desirable business model of drive-thrus.